 Minimized screw channel

-With a narrow screw channel diameter the exit surface area is significantly reduced and the impact on the restoration is minimized.
+The narrow screw channel diameter significantly reduces both the exit surface area and the impact on restoration.

 Easier posterior access

-Easier access with angulated screw channel allowing the iGO screwdriver to be tilted, thus avoiding opposing teeth.
+The angulated screw channel allows the iGO screwdriver to be tilted and therefore avoid opposing teeth.

 Reliable carry function

-The unique iGO screw connection for the Neoss straight and angulated screw channels ensures confident engagement and secure delivery to facilitate the screw placement.
+The unique iGO screw connection for the Neoss straight and angulated screw channels ensures both confident engagement and secure delivery to facilitate screw placement.

 High pre-load for long-term retention